saihgupr/RandomReddit/README.md

     <li><strong>Caching</strong>: Stores subreddit list in <code>subreddits_cache.json</code> for 24 hours</li>
     <li><strong>Browser Management</strong>:
         <ul>
-            <li>On macOS with Arc: Uses AppleScript to check current tab URL
+            <li>On macOS with your Browswer: Uses AppleScript to check current tab URL
                 <ul>
                     <li>If on Reddit: Reuses current tab</li>
                     <li>If not on Reddit: Creates new tab</li>